Key Points

 Assessing your goal statement against the format of SMART will confirm whether you have captured the essence of your project goal or if you need to do a rewrite and revision.

 Although some people say SMART can lack flexibility for the long term, it’s very useful for the short-term goals of your project.
-Hopefully, your Lean Six Sigma project won’t drag on and become long term!
+Hopefully, your Lean Six Sigma project won’t drag on and become long-term!

-Why is SMART important to understand?
+Why Is SMART Important to Understand?

-Your goal statement sets the direction and purpose of your project and the desired end results.
+Your goal statement sets the direction and purpose of your project and the desired results.
 Understanding how SMART can help you is important to achieving your project goals.

-Demystify the process of writing a goal statement
+Demystify the Process of Writing a Goal Statement

-Improve motivation
+Improve Motivation

 If you have a specific goal to shoot for, you will be better motivated and get down to business rather than drift around because you are uncertain as to what you are trying to accomplish.

-Overcome barriers
+Overcome Barriers

 If you have a well-written goal statement as a result of your use of SMART, then you’ll know the direction you want to go and can get back on track should there be any disruptions.

 Janine, a Six Sigma Green Belt candidate, finished writing the goal statement for her project.
 Her project problem statement was concerned with the increase in customer haul-backs because the customer was closed by the time the truck arrived, so the product had to be hauled back to the warehouse and redelivered the next day.
-This did not please company leadership nor the customer.
+This did not please the company leadership or the customer.

 Here was her original goal statement: Our goal is to reduce the number of haul-backs so we can improve customer satisfaction.